coprolit/rpg-rules/README.md

 In a tactical situation, action is tracked in terms of meters and seconds (second-by-second).
 A player states an action for his character, spends the necessary time to complete the action, and may then declare another action.

-The `Action/Time Table` is a list of common actions that most characters attempt during tactical situations:
+The `Action/Time Table` is a list of common actions and default time cost that most characters attempt during tactical situations:

 Action | Seconds | |
 --- | --- | ---